YinuoWang-25/intro-to-os/cs6200/lectures/P2L3_threads_case_study.md

 int pthread_join(pthread_t thread, void **status);
 ```

-This function takes the thread to be joined as well as a status variable.
-The status variable will capture all of the important return information that is returned from the thread to be joined.

-**pthread_join** returns an **int** which indicates whether the join was a success or a failure.
+return value is whether the join was a success or a failure.

+## Thread Attribute

+### Data Structure

 The **pthread_attr_t** data structure allows us to define features of the new thread we are creating, such as: